smoke photography feature image

 In a similar vein, avoid catching your model by surprise with this method.
 In advance, inform him or her of the dangers and precautions you intend to take to protect yourself and others.

-07. Equipment List For Smoke Bomb Photoshoot
+07. Equipment List for Smoke Bomb Photoshoot

 After covering a lot of territory in terms of what you’ll need for your smoke bomb shoot, here’s a quick checklist you can refer to as you’re putting together your preparations: